Subject Matter

 4. Use of the Platform

-Members are not permitted to place advertisements, commercial links or other unrelated content on the Platform without the prior written consent of COSH!.
+Members are not permitted to place advertisements, commercial links, or other unrelated content on the Platform without the prior written consent of COSH!.

-5. Reporting of Misuse
+5. Reporting Misuse

-6. Data Exchange via the Platform
+6. Exchange of Data via the Platform

 Article 9 – Liability